In major blow, EU bans imports of most Russian oil - NewsBreak

 In major blow, EU bans imports of most Russian oil

-BRUSSELS — (AP) — In the most significant effort yet to punish Russia for its war in Ukraine, the European Union agreed to ban the overwhelming majority of Russian oil imports after tense negotiations that exposed the cracks in European unity.
+In the most significant effort yet to punish Russia for its war in Ukraine , the European Union agreed to ban the overwhelming majority of Russian oil imports after tense negotiations that exposed the cracks in European unity.

 In a move unthinkable just months ago, EU leaders agreed late Monday to cut around 90% of all Russian oil imports over the next six months.